Clasper Concordance, Whitney towers and repeating Milnor invariants: Iterated Bing-doubles

 It is well-known that the effect of tree clasper surgery on an unlink corresponds to iterated Bing doubling \cite[Sec.7.1]{Hab00}.
 This follows from the observation that a Y-clasper surgery ties three strands of a link into a local Borromean Rings which is a Bing double of a Hopf link, see e.g.~\cite[Fig.34]{Hab00}.
 And surgery on a twisted Y-clasper with one clean $\omega$-twisted leaf ties the other two strands into an $\omega$-twisted Bing-double of the unknot, see e.g.~\cite[Move 10]{Hab00}.

-For future reference we state this as a lemma: \begin{lem} If a link $L$ is a band-sum of iterated Bing-doubles along a linear combination $z$ of trees (possibly including some twisted trees), then $L$ is equal to clasper surgery along a collection $\cC$ of claspers on an unlink such that $t(\cC)= z$.$ \square$ \end{lem}
+For future reference we state this as a lemma: \begin{lem} If a link $L$ is a band-sum of iterated Bing-doubles along a linear combination $z$ of trees (possibly including some twisted trees), then $L$ is obtained by clasper surgery along a collection $\cC$ of claspers on an unlink such that $t(\cC)= z$.$ \square$ \end{lem}